Learning the Crystal Structure Genome for Property Classification: Methodology

-After obtaining the hidden point features from the 1D convolutional layers, we apply a symmetric function to aggregate information from all points.
+Then, we apply a symmetric function to aggregate information from all points.
 We find that the \texttt{max} pooling function works well in all our tasks, and this operation safely preserves permutation invariance, because it does not involve point indexing.
-In addition, we also tried a self-attention-based pooling algorithm, and found that the performance gain is negligibly small (e.g., ROC-AUC value from 0.926 to 0.933 for metal-insulator classification, and from 0.950 to 0.957 for bulk modulus classification) while the model size becomes several times larger than using the \texttt{max} pooling function.
-Therefore, although knowing that \texttt{max} pooling is not the only working method for information aggregation, we use this pooling function for all our classification tasks.
-It also enables physically meaningful model interpretation since it allows us to know which points contribute to the pooled crystal feature vector (\emph{vide infra}).
-Multi-layer perceptrons are then used after the pooling layer and eventually the model will make a multi-class prediction from the input point cloud representation.
-We apply batch normalization to all convolutional and fully connected layers.

-In order to compare the physical knowledge learned by the network, we use the same network structure (with different parameters) to learn all target properties.
-The hyper-parameters considered in our model are tabulated in \autoref{tab:hyper_params}, where the settings used for the reported values in the next section are bolded.
-Model performance in all classification tasks is based on averaging over three independent runs with different data splits.
+Specifically, for each hidden feature column, the \texttt{max} pooling operation only takes the point with the highest value (i.e., the critical point) and neglects all other points which do not contribute to the pooled crystal feature vector (\autoref{fig:fig3}).
+In addition, we also tried a self-attention-based pooling algorithm, and found that the performance gain is negligibly small (e.g., ROC-AUC value from 0.910 to 0.915 for metal-insulator classification) while the model size became several times larger than using the \texttt{max} pooling function.
+Therefore, although knowing that \texttt{max} pooling is not the only working method for information aggregation, we use this pooling function for all our classification tasks. \texttt{Max} pooling also enables physically meaningful model interpretation since it allows us to know which points contribute to the pooled crystal feature vector (by taking an \texttt{argmax} operation, as shown in \autoref{sec:model_interpretation}).
+After the feature aggregation step, each material is represented as a 1-dimensional array with size $m$, which we interpret as the crystal feature vector containing learned structure-property relationships.
+We apply a few fully-connected layers on the crystal feature vector and eventually the model will make a multi-class prediction from the input point cloud representation.
+Other network structures that can deal with 3D equivariance \cite{fuchs2020se} are also viable solutions to our problem, but we find that the performance bottleneck mainly originates from the input features rather than the network, as discussed in \autoref{sec:feature_perturbation}.
+To compare the physical knowledge learned by the network, we use the same network structure (with different parameters) to learn all target properties.
+Details of hyperparameter selection are given in \Autoref{sec:hyperparameter_optimization}.
+Model performance in all classification tasks is based on averaging over three independent runs with different random data splits and random seeds.